-Last Modified: February 20, 2023 | Published: February 17, 2023
+Last Modified: July 19, 2023 | Published: February 17, 2023

-As your child is moving from preschool to kindergarten, this can be an intimidating time for your family.
 To support you in this process, we have assembled the top ten skills to work on with your child.

 The Top Ten Skills You Want Your Child to Know Before Entering Kindergarten

-Social Skill # 2 Social Presence
+Social Skill # 1 Social Presence

 Social Skill #4 Positive Interactions with Peers

 You want to see your child be able to share, take turns, and engage socially with peers.
 Interacting is an early play skill and does not require language.
 For example, children can interact by taking turns on the swings, sharing a slide on the playground, or playing tag.

 Social Skill #5 Reciprocal Communication

-Social Skill #6 Empathy
+Social Skill #7 Empathy

 Empathy in childhood is the ability of your child to understand the emotions of other people.
 Your child can understand the emotion of another.
 Your child can be curious about their peers’ thoughts, ideas, and perspectives even if they differ from their own experience.

-Social Skill #8 Focused Attention
+Readiness Skill #8 Focused Attention

-Social Skill #9 Following Directions
+Readiness Skill #9 Following Directions

-Social Skill #10 Transition Skills
+Readiness Skill #10 Transition Skills